-According to the U.S. Geological Survey’s Minerals Yearbook, in 2008 the total value of Pennsylvania’s nonfuel mineral production was $1.97 billion, placing Pennsylvania 13th in the nation.
-More specifically, Pennsylvania ranked second among the states in the production of crushed stone, third in the production of portland cement, fourth in the production of tripoli, seventh in the production of lime and masonry cement, 10th in peat sales, 11th in production of common clay, 12th in dimension stone production, 16th in industrial sand and gravel production, and 19th in the production of construction sand and gravel.
-Although once eagerly sought in the United States, uranium deposits in Pennsylvania are currently not being mined.
-There is more environmental concern for uranium's detrimental effects than desire for its commercial value.
-Deposits of uranium and thorium have been found in various parts of the state including the Reading Prong area.
-Uranium and Thorium analyses from this area of Pennsylvania are available.
-The samples were collected during a detailed study of the Reading Prong, which was completed in 1980.
+According to the U.S. Geological Survey’s Minerals Yearbook, in 2011 the total value of Pennsylvania’s nonfuel-mineral production was $1.60 billion, placing Pennsylvania 13th in the nation.
+More specifically, Pennsylvania ranked second among the states in the production of crushed stone, fourth for tripoli, sixth for lime, seventh for portland cement, seventh for masonry cement, and 12th for common clay.

+Geology and Mineralogy of Uranium and Thorium in the Reading Prong of Berks, Lehigh, and Northampton Counties, Pennsylvania.
+Although once eagerly sought in the United States, uranium deposits in Pennsylvania are no longer mined.
+There is now more environmental concern for uranium's detrimental effects than desire for its commercial value.
+Deposits of uranium and thorium have been found in various parts of the state, including the Reading Prong region.
+Mineral Resource Report 97 provides detailed information about the extent and nature of the deposits in that region, including maps and analytical data.
+The information presented in this 2014 report is based on a study that was completed in 1980.

 46th Forum on the Geology of Industrial Minerals.
 The annual international forum on the geology of industrial minerals was hosted by the Pennsylvania Geological Survey in 2010 and focused primarily on industrial minerals in the state.
 This publication is a booklet of abstracts and a field-trip guide from that forum.

 Atlas of Pennsylvania’s Mineral Resources.
 This four-part atlas is Mineral Resource Report 50.
 It contains analytical data and maps covering limestone and dolomite, clays and shales, and metals.